 For acumapimod, although we are not aware of any approved therapies for the treatment of AECOPD, there are a wide range of established therapies available for the treatment of COPD as well as a number of product candidates in development.
-We consider acumapimod's current closest potential competitor for the treatment of AECOPD to be Verona Pharma's ("Verona") nebulized and inhaled ensifentrine (RPL554), a PDE3 / PDE4 dual inhibitor that is currently being developed as a bronchodilator and anti-inflammatory agent for COPD, Asthma and Cystic Fibrosis patients.
-In 2022, Verona announced positive results (FEV1 and AECOPD exacerbation frequency) from two Phase 3 trials (ENHANCE-1 and ENHANCE-2) in COPD.
-The FDA has assigned a Prescription Drug User Fee Act ("PDUFA") target action date for ensifentrine of June 26, 2024.
-Pulmatrix, Inc. ("Pulmatrix") has PUR1800, a narrow-spectrum kinase inhibitor (NSKI) that completed a Phase 1b trial in COPD.
+We consider acumapimod's current closest potential competitor for the treatment of AECOPD to be Verona Pharma's ("Verona") nebulized and inhaled ensifentrine (Ohtuvayre), a PDE3 / PDE4 dual inhibitor that recently received regulatory approval as a bronchodilator and anti-inflammatory agent for COPD, Asthma and Cystic Fibrosis patients.
+Pulmatrix, Inc. ("Pulmatrix"), who recently announced a planned merger with Cullgen, has PUR1800, a narrow-spectrum kinase inhibitor (NSKI) that completed a Phase 1b trial in COPD.
 In addition to Pulmatrix, there are several compounds, which directly or indirectly target the p38 MAP Kinase pathway in clinical development by Poolbeg Pharma Plc ("Poolbeg), Fulcrum Therapeutics Inc ("Fulcrum"), GEn1E Lifesciences Inc ("GEn1E Lifesciences"), CervoMed Inc ("CervoMed"), Kinarus AG ("Kinarus"), Neurokine Therapeutics ("Neurokine"), and Inovio Pharmaceuticals Inc ("Inovio"), among others, for therapeutic indications outside the COPD setting.
+In addition, ReAlta Life Sciences commenced a Phase II clinical trial evaluating its complement 1 sub-component inhibitor for the treatment of AECOPD.